-At Furubotten Law, APC we understand how important your children are to you.
-Whether you are part of a divorce, legal separation or paternity action, your child’s future can often depend on the outcome of these very important cases.
+At Furubotten Law, we understand how important your children are to you.
+Whether you are involved in a divorce, legal separation, or paternity action, your child’s future can often depend on the outcome of these very important cases.
 In fact, your own future is often intertwined with the outcome of a child custody case.
-Having an experienced child custody attorney on your side can make all the difference.
+Having an experienced Huntington Beach child custody attorney on your side can make all the difference.

-After mediation the parties will either agree and go back to court for a child custody and visitation order from the judge or they will ask the judge to make a decision.
+After mediation, the parties will either agree and go back to court for a child custody and visitation order from the judge, or they will ask the judge to make a decision.
 The judge can ask for a recommendation from the mediator and can also appoint a court evaluator to recommend a parenting plan for custody and visitation.
-The judge will also consider admissible evidence from the parties and other witnesses in making a child custody decision.
+The judge will consider admissible evidence from the parties and other witnesses in making a child custody decision.

-Sometimes things change once a child custody plan has been reached or ordered.
+Sometimes, things change once a child custody plan has been reached or ordered.
 One parent may remarry, lose a job or get a new one, or have to move hundreds of miles away.
-Sometimes, the other parent doesn’t “play fair” with visitation, or does things that make you worry about the children’s well-being.
-Child custody laws allow you to change an existing child custody arrangement, with a good reason, but it requires a court order to change it.
+Sometimes, the other parent doesn’t “play fair” with visitation or does things that cause concern about the children’s well-being.
+Child custody law allows you to change an existing child custody arrangement (with good reason), but it requires a court order to change it.
 Once a judge has issued a custody and visitation order or approved a parenting plan, any changes to that plan must have the agreement of both parents, usually in writing.
 If the parents can’t agree on a change or modification to the plan, one of the parents must file a motion before the court to obtain the changes that they would like.

 Child custody cases are extremely complex and can be very stressful for the parties involved and their children.
 While it is tempting to avoid the costs of an attorney by representing yourself, most parents obtain a more favorable child custody result through attorney assistance.
-Furubotten Law is committed to helping clients on all levels and at all stages of your child custody case.
-We offer full representation for child custody matters for those who are able to retain an experienced child custody attorney to handle all aspects of the case.
-We also offer our attorney assisted services for those who can only afford limited attorney involvement.
-We can consult with you, discuss the difficulties, challenges and strengths of your case, and even prepare paperwork at your direction.
+Furubotten Law is committed to helping clients at all stages of child custody cases.
+Our attorney offers full representation for child custody matters.
+We also offer our attorney-assisted services for those who can only afford limited attorney involvement.
+We can consult with you; discuss the difficulties, challenges, and strengths of your case; and even prepare paperwork.

 We have solutions for almost every budget.
-When you just can’t afford full attorney representation,check out our Attorney Assisted Services page to find out about obtaining limited services for:
+If you can’t afford full attorney representation, ask about our Attorney Assisted Services to find out about obtaining limited services for:

-Contact our offices today for a FREE initial consultation of your child custody case and find out which of our child custody services are right for you.
+Contact our offices today for a FREE initial consultation about your child custody case.
+Give us a call today!